GuangLun2000/GuangLun2000.github.io/index.md

 Here is **Hanlin Cai (Lance, 蔡汉霖)**.

-I am a final-year undergrad majoring in EECS at Fuzhou University and Maynooth University (Combined Degrees).
-Currently, I serve as a research assistant at the IIoT-Lab, advised by [Prof. Zhezhuang Xu](https://www.researchgate.net/profile/Zhezhuang-Xu) and [Dr. Meng Yuan](https://www.researchgate.net/profile/Meng-Yuan-4).
-I also spent a lovely summer research program with [Prof. Pietro Liò](https://www.cl.cam.ac.uk/~pl219/) at Cambridge University.
-Recently, I have been selected as an **AAAI & KDD UC Scholar**.
+I am a graduate student in the Department of Engineering at the University of Cambridge, advised by Professor [Özgür Akan](https://ioe.eng.cam.ac.uk/directory/akan), within [Internet of Everything (IoE) Group](https://ioe.eng.cam.ac.uk/).
+I also spent a lovely summer research program with Professor [Pietro Liò](https://www.cl.cam.ac.uk/~pl219/) at [Artificial Intelligence Group](https://www.cl.cam.ac.uk/research/ai/).

+Prior to Cambridge,  I have worked on System Engineering, Cybersecurity and Wireless Communication with Professors [Zhezhuang Xu](https://scholar.google.com.hk/citations?user=iZ7LQRkAAAAJ&hl=zh-CN) and [Meng Yuan](https://myuan27.github.io/).
+Recently, I was honored to be selected as an AAAI and SIGKDD Undergraduate Scholar.

-If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *hanlin[dot]cai[at]ieee[dot]org*
+If you are interested in any aspect of me, I am always open to discussions and collaborations.

+Feel free to reach out to me at - hc663 [at] cam.ac.uk

 ## Academic Background

-- **Sep 2024 - Future:** Cambridge University (Incoming EE MPhil, supervised by [Prof. Ozgur B. Akan](https://ioe.eng.cam.ac.uk/directory/akan))
+- **Sep 2024 - Future:** Cambridge University (Incoming EE MPhil)
 - **Sep 2020 - June 2024:** Maynooth University (BSc, EECS)
 - **Sep 2020 - June 2024:** Fuzhou University (BEng, EECS)
 - **June 2022 - Nov 2022:** Cambridge University (Internship)